ImSahilShaikh/face-detection-and-recognition/README.md

 # Face Detection methods
-Various pretrained models and algorithms to do face recognition
+Various pretrained models and algorithms to do face detection & recognition